MostlyEmre/Sylvester/README.md

 - [ ] Hide Fact-Checks, Dispute Warnings, etc.
 - [ ] Provide the extension features as options.
 - [ ] Hide "Topics to Follow"
+- [ ] Find a way to hide social context with CSS.
+(I don't want to hide retweets necessarily, with JS level styling, I can style whichever element I want, however this is not ideal, I would love to hide the elements with CSS (!important).
+Because CSS hides elements quickly and automatically without any heavyduty actions.)